dotnet/android/Documentation/guides/BuildProcess.md

    debugging, so that options such as `-v`, `-d`, or `--keeptemp` can be used.

    Default value is empty string.
-It can be set in the csproj file or on the command line.
+It can be set in the .csproj file or on the command line.
 For example:

         <AndroidGenerateJniMarshalMethodsAdditionalArguments>-v -d --keeptemp</AndroidGenerateJniMarshalMethodsAdditionalArguments>